Bei-Jin-lab/24-S2-2-C-Interactive/User-story/Userstory.md

 As a CBE website administrator, I want to design a clear update plan for version 1.2 of the website, to systematically guide further development.

-As a CBE website administrator, I want to automate the collection and validation of collected PDFs and links, to reduce errors and omissions.

 As a CBE website administrator, I want to optimize the prioritization and cleaning of SharePoint content, to improve content management efficiency.

 As a CBE website administrator, I want to create a priority-based data document, for more systematic handling and access to important information.